Data room permissions explained hero.

 • Alerts when specific documents are accessed

-Ellty includes real-time notifications when someone opens your documents - useful when you're waiting to hear from an investor who said they'd review the room "this week."
+Ellty includes real-time notifications when someone opens your documents, useful when you're waiting to hear from a viewer who said they'd review the room "this week."
 Audit logs with detailed access history are available on the Data Room Plus plan.

 How Ellty handles permissions

-Ellty is a pitch deck sharing, document analytics, and virtual data room platform.
-Here's what it actually does on the permissions side - without the marketing language.
+Ellty is a secure file sharing, document analytics, and virtual data room platform.
+Here's what it actually does on the permissions side, without the marketing language.

 What's included by plan